 1) The basic idea (plain English)

-In a transferability transaction, a credit that is determined with respect to a project (or property) can be transferred to an unrelated taxpayer.
-The buyer then uses that credit to offset its federal income tax liability (subject to rules).
-The payment must be cash, and the election is made on the seller’s return for the year the credit is determined.
+In a transferability transaction, a credit determined with respect to a project or property can be transferred to an unrelated taxpayer for cash (high level).
+The buyer then claims the transferred credit on its federal income tax return, subject to the rules.

 Key terms you’ll see

-- Transferee = the buyer (unrelated taxpayer that claims the credit).
+- Transferee = buyer (unrelated taxpayer that claims the credit).

-- Eligible credit = one of the specific transferable credits listed in the rules.
+- Eligible credit = one of the 11 credits eligible for §6418 transferability.

-- Specified credit portion = the portion of the credit being transferred (conceptual).
+- Specified credit portion = the portion of the eligible credit being transferred (all or part).

 -

-Confirm which credit category applies and whether it is among the transferable credits.
+Confirm which credit category applies and that it is one of the 11 eligible credits for §6418.
 Use: Eligible Credits. -

 Confirm the “cash payment” requirement

-Consideration must be paid in cash.
-Avoid structuring non-cash value as consideration for the transferred credit. -
+The transfer framework requires cash consideration.
+Avoid structuring non-cash value as consideration for the transferred credit (high level). -

 Make the transfer election on the seller’s return

-The transfer election is generally made on the seller’s original return for the year the credit is determined (subject to timing rules). -
+The transfer election is made on the seller’s return for the year the credit is determined (timing rules apply).
+Registration numbers must be included where required for the election to be effective (high level). -

-The buyer claims the transferred credit on its return under the applicable rules.
-Buyer risk exists if the credit is later determined to be excessive or otherwise not allowable.
+Buyer claims the transferred credit on its return under the program rules.
+Buyer risk exists if the credit amount is later adjusted as excessive or otherwise not allowable (high level).

 Quick checklist (starter)